bluesadi/Yasat/README.md

 ```
 Also you can check the detailed reports out in [examples/out](examples/out).

-The more formal command is `yasat`, `yasat` takes two arguments as follows.
+The more formal command is `yasat`, which takes two arguments as follows.

 **Configuration:** Yasat's behavior is fully controlled by the configuration file, which you can specify by -c option.
 If not specified, Yasat will use [config.yml](config.yml) by default.
 Take a look at [config.yml](config.yml) and [Yasat/main_cli.py](Yasat/main_cli.py) for a better idea.